benchmark-solutions/methadone/README.markdown

 compilation step would provide, while preserving 1:1 code correspondence in the IDE and browser.

-If you would like to play with Initialization Record mode & provide feedback (subject to change):
+If you would like to play with Initialization Record mode & provide feedback, simply follow these instructions (subject to change):

 1. Install Node.js & NPM

-2. Run 'npm bundle' to check out to install the dependencies
+2. Run 'npm bundle' to install the dependencies

 3. Run 'node node_src/preprocess.js' followed by a list of directories/files you want to analyze.